SanchoBlaze/blazeislebot/FARMING_README.md

 1. **Click "🌱 Plant Seed"** - Opens seed and plot selection menus
 2. **Select a Seed** - Choose from seeds in your inventory
 3. **Select a Plot** - Pick an empty plot (1-9) to plant in
+4. **Apply Fertilisers** - Optionally select fertiliser from inventory (optional step)
-4. **Automatic Planting** - Seed is consumed and crop begins growing
+5. **Automatic Planting** - Seed and fertiliser (if selected) are consumed and crop begins growing

 #### 🌾 Harvesting Process
 1. **Click "🌾 Harvest All"** - Automatically harvests all ready crops
 2. **Crops Added to Inventory** - Harvested crops go directly to your inventory
+3. **Fertilisers Effects** - Crops with successful fertiliser application show fertiliser emoji
-3. **Variant Selection** - Crops with variants get random variants when harvested
+4. **Variant Selection** - Crops with variants get random variants when harvested
-4. **Plot Clearing** - Harvested plots become available for new crops
+5. **Plot Clearing** - Harvested plots become available for new crops

 #### 🔄 Farm Management
 - **Refresh** - Updates the farm display to show current growth progress